130 Tarboro Street W,

 Previous Names: Carolina Theatre

-The Carolina Theatre was opened around 1930.
+The Carolina Theatre was opened on August 4, 1930 with Lawrence Gray in “Spring is Here”.
 The Drake Theatre is first listed under this name in the 1943 edition of Film Daily Yearbook.

 It was a true grindhouse and may have been the only true grindhouse in the state of North Carolina when I knew the Drake Theatre from the early-1960’s into the early-1970’s.
 The theatre opened daily at 10:45am and at 12:45 on Sundays.
 In 1965 admission was 60 cents for adults and 25 cents for children.
 Within a year or two, adult admission was $1.00.
 The Drake Theatre had a balcony, and for a couple of years, they offered a reduced admission for balcony seating.
 Almost all programs were double features.